Dickerson hits go-ahead RBI single, Giants beat Rockies 8-4

 TRAINER’S ROOM

 Giants: RHP Johnny Cueto is expected to begin throwing in rehab games in Arizona during the first week of August, said Giants manager Bruce Bochy.
 Cueto is on the 60-day injured list after undergoing Tommy John surgery last Aug.
-2. The Giants and Cueto are hopeful he’ll return to the mound before the end of this season. … 3B Evan Longoria, who was placed on the 10-day injured list because of left foot plantar fasciitis on Sunday, is expected to be re-evauated by team doctors after the club returns home Wednesday evening from its seven-game road trip.
+2. The Giants and Cueto are hopeful he’ll return to the mound before the end of this season. … 3B Evan Longoria, placed on the 10-day injured list because of left foot plantar fasciitis on Sunday, is expected to be re-evauated by team doctors after the club returns home Wednesday evening from its seven-game road trip.

+Rockies: INF Brendan Rodgers underwent surgery earlier Tuesday to repair a Labral tear of the right shoulder and is likely out for the rest of the season.
+Rodgers has been on the 10-day injured list with a shoulder injury since late June. … Also, manager Bud Black said RHP Seunghwan Oh was going undergo arthroscopic surgery to clean out some loose bodies in his right elbow.
+Oh has been on the IL since early June.

 WHAT A CATCH

 Giants center fieder Kevin Pillar took away extra bases from pinch-hitter Tony Wolters in the bottom of the eighth inning with a spectactular diving catch.
 Wolters, leading off the inning, sliced a sinking liner to center.
 Pillar, playing back, made for the ball on a dead run and then dove for it, snaring the ball as he tumbled on the ground and then holding his glove up for the umpire to see that he had made a clean catch.
-For an encore, he made another diving catch in the bottom of the 10th, snaring Story’s sinking line drive for the second out of the inning.
+He made another diving catch in the bottom of the 10th, taking away a base hit from Story.

 MAKING A MOVE

-RHP Sam Coonrod, who served as the 26th man for the Giants during Monday’s doubleheader, has been sent back to Triple-A Sacramento.
+RHP Sam Coonrod, who served as the 26th man for the Giants during Monday’s doubleheader, was sent back to Triple-A Sacramento.
 In addition, the Giants optioned Dereck Rodriguez, who got the win in the nightcap, to Sacramento and recalled LHP Andrew Suarez from their top farm club.
-Suarez will work out of the bullpen.

 UP NEXT

-Giants: Rookie RHP Shaun Anderson (3-2, 4.48 ERA) will be facing the Rockies and starting in Coors Field for the first time in his young career.
-He set to make the 12th start of his career.
+Giants: Rookie RHP Shaun Anderson (3-2, 4.48 ERA) will start in Coors Field for the first time while making his 12th career start.

 Rockies: RHP Jon Gray (9-6, 3.83 ERA) has gone 4-1 with a 3.26 ERA in eight starts at home this season.